williamoose/ip/docs/README.md

 Advanced users are welcome to edit this data file.

 Note: Do not move the data file to any other location as Jobe searches the exact file path to load your tasks.

+# Error Handling

+Jobe will notify you of any errors and how to fix them should you input something incorrectly.